-Elastic · Cloudflare Fundamentals
+Elastic

 Review the Lambda function logs in AWS

-If you detect issues with your AWS Lambda function in Elastic, you can review the AWS CloudWatch logs that are generated automatically for tht specific Lambda function.
+If you detect issues with your AWS Lambda function in Elastic, you can review the AWS CloudWatch logs that are generated automatically for the specific Lambda function.

 To begin, in AWS:

-- Go to Lambda > Functions > \<your Lambda function>.
+- Go to Lambda > Functions > <your Lambda function>.

 - Click the Monitoring tab.